Mahesh Kanodia

 Mahesh Kanodia (27 January 1937 – 25 October 2020) was a singer and a politician from Gujarat state in India.

 Biography

 Mahesh Kanodia was born on 27 January 1937, at Kanoda village (now in Patan district, Gujarat), India.
 He completed his primary education from Shahpur School in Ahmedabad.
 He worked in Gujarati cinema for four decades as a musician, singer and composer.
 He performed with his actor-singer brother Naresh Kanodia.

 He represented the Patan constituency in Lok Sabha four times (10th, 11th, 12th and 14th) as a member of the Bharatiya Janata Party, 1991–1999, and 2004–2009.

 Sauna Hridayma Hammesh: Mahesh-Naresh, an autobiographical Gujarati book on brothers was published in 2011.

 He died on 25 October 2020, in Gandhinagar from COVID-19 during the COVID-19 pandemic in India.
 He had paralysis for six years before his death.

-His younger brother Naresh Kanodia died two days later, also from Covid.

 Awards

 Mahesh Kanodia received the following details among the awards given by Gujarat Government to Gujarati film artists.